phunkyg/ReaControl24/README.md

 This middleware allows you to use the Digidesign Control24 hardware with Reaper.
 It will allow you to establish communication between the Control24 hardware and Reaper.OSC or any other similar DAW with OSC capability.
 It will bring the Control24 online and provide 2 way communiation with it, so you can control the DAW by using the Control24 buttons, faders and pots, and the DAW can update the Control24 fader positions, LEDs and displays.

-# How it Works

-The Ethernet packets are captured using a Packet Capture utility, sometimes know as a 'network sniffer'.
-Only packets for the Control24 are captured, all normal network traffice is ignored.
-ReaControl's 'daemon' process then deals with this network traffic, and passes it to its 'client' process.
-The 'client' process translates the Control24's binary language to OSC and vice-versa, passing binary messages back to the 'daemon' process which then sends them back as network packets to the Control24.
-Finally, the OSC messages are sent as normal TCP/IP packets to the Reaper.OSC extension, which drives the DAW, according to the mappings found in the control file, OR in the Actions list.
-Return OSC messages are sent back to the 'client' process for the return trip, again as normal TCP/IP packets.

-Each component can be on a separate computer, or all on the same one.

-Some basic stateful mode handling is provided by the 'client' process to receive text from the DAW and display it on the scribble strips, handle controls which can toggle, and deal with issues like fader command echos.

-You will need super user (or elevated Administrator in Windows) privileges to use this software (specifically the daemon process'), as it uses packet capture libraries (libpcap / npcap) to establish network connectivity with the Control24 ethernet interface.
-All other TCP and UDP traffic is ignored/filtered out, so you should not have any privacy concerns if the source has not been tampered with.
+ReaControl24 isn't a Reaper plugin (yet) but is designed to work with Reaper.
+There is nothing to stop you using it in a wider OSC setup or with a different DAW that supports OSC.

 ### Installing - OSX, macos, Linux

-Ensure the current or default python environment has a 2.x interpreter in the current path (enter 'python' at the command line), and install the pre-requisites into user environment using pip or similar
+Ensure the current or default python environment has a 2.7.x interpreter in the current path (enter 'python' at the command line), and install the pre-requisites into user environment using pip or similar

 Example pip install